xabbu42/Master/arbeit.md

 In his paper "Prehistoric Phenomena and Self-referentiality" [@yu2010], Yu gave a formal definition for the situation described in the last chapter, which he calls a prehistoric loop.
-We will reproduce in this chapter his defintions of prehistoric relation, prehistoric loop as well as some basic lemmas about this new notions.
+We will reproduce in this chapter his definitions of prehistoric relation, prehistoric loop as well as some basic lemmas about this new notions.

 \Begin{definition}[History]